-Helen Peters' Jasmine Green series, about a girl who lives on a farm and who loves animals, reflects her own childhood, growing up on an old-fashioned farm in Sussex, surrounded by family, animals and mud.
+Helen Peters revisits the past in her new book, Friends and Traitors, set in Britain during WWII.
+Helen grew up on an old-fashioned farm in Sussex, surrounded by family, animals and mud.
 She spent most of her childhood reading stories and putting on plays in a tumbledown shed that she and her friends turned into a theatre.
 After university, she became an English and Drama teacher.
 Helen lives with her husband and two children in Brighton.

 Q&A with Helen Peters

 1. Can you tell us about yourself as a writer, the kinds of books you like to write and where you go for inspiration for your stories?

 Many of my childhood memories are connected with the books I read and how they made me feel, so I try to write stories that my childhood self would have loved reading.
 I love writing page-turning adventure stories, whether they're set 200 years ago or right now.
 I like writing stories in which the child characters are right at the centre of the action, and I like mixing different genres, themes and storylines.
 So Friends and Traitors is a boarding school story, an upstairs-downstairs story, a World War II story, a mystery and an adventure!